microsoft/CCF/doc/architecture/tls_internals.rst

 - We already use OpenSSL for our crypto library ('src/crypto').
 - We wanted TLS 1.3 support and MbedTLS doesn't have it.
-- We want to support QUIC, that doesn't work with MbedTLS.
+- We wanted to support QUIC, which doesn't work with MbedTLS.

 By now we have removed any traces of MbedTLS, but we are still using a version of OpenSSL which doesn't have QUIC support.